w3c/wai-arrm/content/tasks.md

 {% include box.html type="start" title="Important" icon="warning" %}
 {:/}

 This is not a definitive or complete list of accessibility tasks.
+ARRM is a practical implementation resource, not a normative interpretation of WCAG.
+Its tasks are intended to help teams move closer to WCAG conformance by translating success criteria into actionable activities and highlighting recommended best practices.
+They do not replace the normative WCAG specification or the informative Understanding WCAG documents, nor should they be interpreted as definitive or exhaustive requirements.
+While each task is associated with a relevant success criterion, some associations are stronger than others.
+In some cases, a task reflects a recommended practice that supports accessibility rather than a direct requirement of the referenced success criterion.
+When questions arise, WCAG and its supporting documentation remain the authoritative source.

 {::nomarkdown}
 {% include box.html type="end" %}